Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 accept a credential instance when they are constructed, and use that credential to authenticate requests.

-The Azure Identity library focuses on OAuth authentication with Azure Active Directory (AAD).
-It offers a variety of credential classes capable of acquiring an AAD access token.
+The Azure Identity library focuses on OAuth authentication with Azure AD.
+It offers a variety of credential classes capable of acquiring an Azure AD access token.
 See the [Credential classes](#credential-classes "Credential classes") section below for a list of this library's credential classes.

 ### DefaultAzureCredential

 `DefaultAzureCredential` is appropriate for most applications which will run in the Azure Cloud because it combines common production credentials with development credentials. `DefaultAzureCredential` attempts to authenticate via the following mechanisms in this order, stopping when one succeeds:

->Note: `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common
+>Note: `DefaultAzureCredential` is intended to simplify getting started with the library by handling common
 >scenarios with reasonable default behaviors.
 Developers who want more control or whose scenario
 >isn't served by the default settings should use other credential types.